rtmigo/dmk_py/README.md

 The `dmk` storage file does not have master password or table of contents.

 The file consists mostly of unidentifiable data.
 The data may contain encrypted information, or be just random.
-Codename helps to identify only data fragments associated with particular entry and decrypt it.
+Entry codename helps to identify only data fragments associated with particular entry and decrypt it.
 The rest of the data will remain dark matter.